You were a pure shooter, a long shot. You were a star.

 Are you beautiful in those worn-out hightop sneakers and that jumpsuit mechanic uniform, your chocolate slab of forelock hanging lank across your cheek?

 Are you beautiful in your small hometown, moving into middle-age, still so thin, so graceful-looking, filling in part-time at the cowboy hat store?
 Is your uncanny coordination fading with disuse?
-Your infallible sense of direction and time?
+Your unbelievable speed and balance, your infallible sense of direction and time?